DAVID J. WILLIS ATTORNEY

-Mediation is a form of settlement conference that is guided and supervised by a mediator who has either been chosen by the parties or appointed by the judge.
-The “Rules For Mediation” put it as follows:
+Mediation is a form of settlement conference guided and supervised by a mediator who has either been chosen by the parties or appointed by a judge.
+The "Rules for Mediation" put it as follows:

 Mediation Rule 1: Mediation is a process under which an impartial person, the Mediator, facilitates communication between the parties to promote reconciliation, settlement, or understanding among them.
 The Mediator may suggest ways of resolving the dispute, but may not impose his own judgment on the issues for that of the parties.

 Mediation Rule 3.
 The parties consent to the appointment of the individual named as the Mediator in their case.
 The Mediator shall act as an advocate for resolution and shall use his best efforts to assist the parties in reaching a mutually acceptable settlement.

 Mediation Called for by Contract

 Contracts may require that parties mediate before litigating.
 An example is paragraph 16 of the TREC One to Four Family Residential Contract, so long as the "will mediate" box is checked.
 The intent is to provide a structured opportunity for the parties to air and resolve grievances before going to the courthouse.
 Generally, the seller should always check the "will mediate" box.
 The buyer, the reverse.
 Why?
 Because even though paragraph 16 goes on to state that it "does not preclude a party from seeking equitable relief from a court," a buyer wants to be under no limitation as to whether or not suit may be immediately filed in order to discourage or prevent the seller from conveying the property to someone else.